-This residency is one in a series of dance events curated by Phillip Adams as part of the Potter’s Inside Out season.
-The series showcases a range of emerging and established Australian artists as they explore the possibilities of dance in a museum environment.
+The residency was one in a series of dance events curated by Phillip Adams as part of the Potter’s Inside Out season.
+The series showcased a range of emerging and established Australian artists as they explored the possibilities of dance in a museum environment.

 The Phillip Adams dance series has been generously supported by Susan and Professor John B. Wardle.
 The Potter’s 2019 Inside Out program has been supported by Peter Jopling AM QC, Andy Zhang and Calvin Huang.

-To follow the progress of Adams and New's project, subscribe to Temperance Hall's e-news.
+To follow the progress of SICK, subscribe to Temperance Hall's e-news.